 In this great struggle, some somatic practitioners started to use exercise balls to sit on.
 The instability of the ball forces the sitter to sit actively, muscles are now engaged, and what was a passive activity, sitting, is now an active one.
 We are now sitting.
 Actively.
 However, this is not a permanent solution.
 The ball is not designed for sitting and will not encourage the best circulation and will not offer much support.
 Nb: it doesn’t have a proper back.
 It cannot be the proper office chair for bad backs.

 First steps at active sitting.

 Cue the birth of the symbiotic chair which encourages movement whilst offering more support than most chairs.
 The seat has been set above a bed of specially designed springs that support the pelvis whilst allowing gentle movement.
 Designed with ergonomic obsession, it really is a chair for now and the future.
 Engineered to perfection it is a chair which encourages active and passive sitting.
 It is essential to rest from your active sitting so a chair does need to cover both options.
 The unique quality of the Symbiotic chair is all in the seat design.
 It is not fixed as you must not be.
 Movement, even subtle movement, throughout the working day, will, to a large extent, overcome some of the circulation and muscle fatigue associated with an otherwise entirely sedentary working day.

 As mentioned earlier ergonomic chairs can be too complicated.
-This prevents the benefits the chair could have because the chair won’t be set up correctly.
+This prevents the benefit the chair could otherwise have because the chair can’t really be set up correctly.
 Even when it is, it’s never long before someone comes along and adjusts it or swaps it and so on.
 With the Symbiotic chair adjustments are simple.
 Seat depth and back height.
 That’s it.
 And what’s more, that’s all you need.
 Nb: It is also possible to adjust wobble but not advisable.
 It is the perfect office chair for bad backs.

 Active and Passive sitting-never static sitting*